AgnosPCB/documentation/docs/Installation_process.md

 To install it, **download the software** clicking on the button above (get the password contacting us).

 ![alt text](assets/software.PNG){ align=right }

-Windows OS: **After extracting** and launching the .exe file (“AgnosPCB inspection tool vX.XX.exe), the software will locally create 4 folders: BATCH / MASTER / PCB-IN and PCB_OUT
+Windows OS: **After extracting** and launching the .exe file (“AgnosPCB inspection tool vX.XX.exe), the software will locally create 4 folders:

 ???+ note "Note"